Hershey’s Old Fashioned Cocoa Fudge

 - Add 1/2 stick of butter, cut into pieces, and 1 teaspoon of vanilla.
 DO NOT STIR OR MIX IN THE BUTTER!

 - Allow the candy to come to almost room temperature.
-The candy will still be rather thin, dark, and shiny at this point.
+The candy will still be rather thin, dark, and very shiny at this point.

 - Remove the pan from the water.